Based-Skid/Ps2-Remote-ASM/README.md

 MD5 Library (To be Used later)

 ## Notes:

+ASM.C is for including an "offline version" of your patch. (you dont have to remotely inject your patch if you dont want to.

-You Will need to use the Included Program in the Zip File to Compile your patch
+You Will need to use the Included Program in the Zip File to Compile your patch.

 ###Creating an update file